viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 {{% alert title="Note" color="note" %}}
 This is part 2 of Viam's Intro to Robotics series.
 If you haven't completed [Part 1](../how-to-make-an-led-blink-with-a-raspberry-pi-using-viam/), be sure to go back and complete that before starting on this tutorial.
-I will be assuming that you have already set up [your Raspberry Pi](https://docs.viam.com/getting-started/installation/), [set up Viam Server](https://docs.viam.com/getting-started/installation/#installing-viam-server), built your circuit, and [connected your robot to the Viam App](https://docs.viam.com/getting-started/installation/#adding-your-pi-on-the-viam-app) before proceeding.
+I will be assuming that you have already set up [your Raspberry Pi](https://docs.viam.com/getting-started/installation/), [set up Viam Server](https://docs.viam.com/getting-started/installation/#installing-viam-server), built your circuit, and [connected your robot to Viam](https://docs.viam.com/getting-started/installation/#adding-your-pi-on-the-viam-app) before proceeding.

 {{% /alert %}}